-3. Inflammatory Dermato-Sclerosis
+3. INFLAMMATORY DERMATO-SCLEROSIS

-This condition presents as a red itchy inflamed area affecting the lower legs with venous insufficiency and lympho-venous oedema being the underlying problem.
-It can be confused with acute cellulitis however it is commonly bilateral and there are no accompanying systemic symptoms of cellulitis.
+This condition presents as a red itchy area around the shin and calf of leg with venous insufficiency and lympho-venous oedema and can be confused with acute cellulitis.
+There are no accompanying systemic symptoms of cellulitis.
 Management is topical corticosteroid, compression and further venous investigation.2